DPA (GDPR)

 • (b) without prejudice to the generality of clause 8 of the Standard Contractual Clauses (as applicable), taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, the security measures set out in Schedule 3 are:

-• (i) appropriate to ensure the security of the Customer Personal Data, including protection against a personal data breach; and
+• (i) appropriate to ensure the security of the Customer Personal Data, including protection against a Security Incident; and

 • (a) all such audits shall be conducted:

-• (i) on reasonable written notice to FingerprintJS;
+• (ii) on reasonable written notice to FingerprintJS;

-• (ii) only during FingerprintJS' normal business hours; and
+• (iii) only during FingerprintJS' normal business hours; and

-• (iii) in a manner that does not disrupt FingerprintJS' business; and
+• (iv) in a manner that does not disrupt FingerprintJS' business;

 • (b) the Customer (or, where applicable, a third party independent auditor appointed by the Customer) shall: